InternetMaximalism/intmax2-mining-cli/v1-cli/README.md

 1. **Normal mode**: Automatically handles deposits, withdrawals, and ITX token claims.
 2. **Shutdown mode**: Only performs withdrawals and claims currently available ITX tokens.
 No new deposits are made.

+Note: If you switch to shutdown mode immediately after depositing, you may be refunded to the deposit address.

 ## Important Notes

 - **Privacy is crucial**: Avoid actions that link your deposit and withdrawal addresses.
 If you link your deposit and withdrawal addresses, you will not be eligible for ITX rewards.